dravinflores/smdt/documentation/darkcurrent.md

 DarkCurrent Module Documentation
 ==========================

-sMDT.data.darkcurrent is a module that contains the derived classes of [Station](station.md) and [Record](record.md) for use with the DarkCurrent Station.
+sMDT.data.dark_current is a module that contains the derived classes of [Station](station.md) and [Record](record.md) for use with the DarkCurrent Station.

 This module has two main classes, the DarkCurrent object, and the DarkCurrentRecord object.
 The DarkCurrent object is a Station that holds a list of DarkCurrentRecords.